Lightning-Universe/lightning-flash/docs/source/reference/text_classification_multi_label.rst

     "0005c987bdfc9d4b","...",1,0,0,0,0,0
     ...

-Once we've downloaded the data using :func:`~flash.core.data.download_data`, we create the :class:`~flash.text.TextClassificationData`.
+Once we've downloaded the data using :func:`~flash.core.data.download_data`, we create the :class:`~flash.text.classification.data.TextClassificationData`.
-We select a pre-trained backbone to use for our :class:`~flash.text.TextClassifier` and finetune on the toxic comments data.
+We select a pre-trained backbone to use for our :class:`~flash.text.classification.model.TextClassifier` and finetune on the toxic comments data.
 The backbone can be any BERT classification model from `HuggingFace/transformers <https://huggingface.co/models?filter=pytorch&pipeline_tag=text-classification>`_.

 .. note::

-    When changing the backbone, make sure you pass in the same backbone to the :class:`~flash.text.TextClassifier` and the :class:`~flash.text.TextClassificationData`!
+    When changing the backbone, make sure you pass in the same backbone to the :class:`~flash.text.classification.model.TextClassifier` and the :class:`~flash.text.classification.data.TextClassificationData`!

-Next, we use the trained :class:`~flash.text.TextClassifier` for inference.
+Next, we use the trained :class:`~flash.text.classification.model.TextClassifier` for inference.
 Finally, we save the model.
 Here's the full example: